 Because getting married gives you a whole new legal status with many benefits, there are considerations for the vicar to make in both UK civil and church law.
 The requirements are simple and outlined below, but there could be complications if:-

-- One or both of you is a national from a country that is outside the European Economic Area.
+- One or both of you is not a British or Irish Citizen.

 - If one or both of you has been married before.
 There may well be a way forward for you to be re-married in church but the vicar has certain considerations in these circumstances.